NHL Draft: Casey Mittelstadt's unique path from high school to likely top 10 pick

 “When you think about Casey going back to Eden Prairie, it’s something he wanted for himself and his teammates,” said Craig Button, the former Calgary Flames general manager who is now an analyst for the NHL Network and TSN.
 “You only get your high school years once.
 He wanted to lead them to a state championship.
 They made the semifinals, but it was a good run.
 I love players who, when they commit to something, they’re all in.
 I don’t know how anyone wouldn’t want that.”

 To understand why Casey Mittelstadt made the choice he did, you need a baseline comprehension of high school hockey in Minnesota.
-What Texas is to football, what Indiana is to basketball – this is the “State of Hockey.”
+What Texas is to football and what Indiana is to basketball, Minnesota is to hockey.

 Even so, the choice to return for his senior year of high school wasn’t a slam dunk.
 Or, more aptly, a loose rebound in front with the goalie out of position.